hsatya/js-basic-prac/README.md

 Write a JavaScript program to display the current day and time in the following format:
 Sample Output: Today is : Tuesday.
 Current time is : 10 PM : 30 : 38

+### Question 2: Write a JavaScript program to print the current window contents.

+This JavaScript program uses the `window.print()` method to open the print dialog box and print the visible content of the current browser window.